hdavidviloria/hdavidviloria/README.md

 ### Computer Vision: Skyrise Realty

 Parking visibility was poor, but installing dedicated counting hardware across multiple properties would have been expensive.
-I had very little prior machine-learning experience, so I taught myself enough computer vision to build a camera-based vehicle-counting system using the CCTV infrastructure already in place.
+Instead, I built and deployed a camera-based vehicle-counting proof of concept using the CCTV infrastructure already in place.

+The project was less about developing a new machine-learning model and more about making existing computer-vision technology work in a real environment.
+That meant thinking through camera feeds, available compute and GPU constraints, deployment practicality, and how the resulting data could actually support a business decision.

 The result was a working proof of concept across four sites that avoided roughly **₱400,000 in hardware capex** and exposed discrepancies significant enough to justify further investigation.